pibolib/pibolib/README.md

 Planning to learn Rust when I find a new project to work on that could benefit from it.

 #### Tools
-Currently using Godot Engine for game development.
+Currently using Godot Engine + VSCode for game development and other projects.
+Capable with vim and command line tools.
-Skilled in Godot Engine and VSCode.
-Learning Neovim and zsh.

 ### Contact